 The perineal muscle is really a group of muscles located in an area known as the perineum, which is the triangular area between the coccyx and genitalia.
-The perineum contains several muscles, fascia and skin and is often referred to as the pelvic floor.
-For men, exercises that work the perineum can help with urinary issues, prostate problems and fecal incontinence.
-They can also help with erectile dysfunction and premature ejaculation.
+More often, this area is referenced as the pelvic floor.

 Finding the Muscles

 Before you begin any sort of perineal exercise, you must first learn to isolate the muscles of the pelvic floor.
 The easiest way to do this is by attempting to stop the flow of your urination, according to the Mayo Clinic.
 The perineal muscles (along with the bladder) are responsible for stopping your stream, and you should feel them contract when attempting this maneuver.

 If the muscles are weak, you might have difficulty isolating them or feeling them move.
 In this case, insert one of your fingers into your rectum and tighten the muscles, again as if you are holding in your urine, then relax, according to the U.S. National Library of Medicine.
 You should feel the muscles moving up and down.

 Before you try kegel exercises, make sure to empty your bladder.
 Begin by lying on your back — this position makes the contraction easier, according to Harvard Health Publishing.
 Contract your pelvic floor muscles for about three to five seconds and then release for three to five seconds.
 Repeat these intervals 10 times.
 As you get a feel for contracting the pelvic floor, you can begin to perform these exercises while sitting or standing.

 Avoid flexing your abdominal, leg or glute muscles in the process, recommends Harvard Health Publishing.
 With more practice, you can gradually increase the length of the contraction, working up to 10-second holds.
 Shoot for about 30 to 40 kegels per day, spread throughout the day.